ReedHunsaker/Multivariable-Calculus-Projects/README.md

 It will then return the graph with it's arc length in the title.

 the function work is not finished but would have calculated the work of the curve in a given vector field

+SDL3 - Cartesian and Polar plots
+The program takes a point in either Cartesian or polar and graphs it in the opposite coordinate system.

+The program will return a plot of the point in the coorisponding coordinate system.

+There are also several uncomplete functions to graph and take the double integral of some polar and cartesian curves.